Dhanashri-Phadtare/portfolio/README.md

 - LinkedIn: https://www.linkedin.com/in/dhanashri-phadtare-77316b414/

-## NexAI Screenshots
+## NexAI & Full stack chatbot Screenshots
-The portfolio includes two original NexAI screenshots in `assets/`: the AI workspace/dashboard and the login screen.
+The portfolio includes two original NexAI screenshots and 2 Full Stack AI chatbot screenshots in the AI workspace/dashboard and the login screen.

-## Project Screenshots
-NexAI uses two unique screenshots (dashboard and login).
-Full-Stack AI Chatbot uses two unique screenshots (chat interface and registration page).
-No screenshot is repeated.